shounak77/real-time-project/README.md

 # real-time-project
-Code used for Real Time Project in HIS FRA-UAS
+This repo contians code used for Real Time Project in HIS FRA-UAS